git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mk3.md

 * The *File/Save* button is the *All/Save* button on Mk2.
 * The *Auto* button is the *Auto Wr* button on Mk2.
 * The *Follow/Grid* button is the *Grid* button on Mk2.
-* The 4 buttons above the pads of the Mk3 are missing (PAD MODE, KEYBOARD, CHORDS, STEP): PAD MODE can be found left of the pads, use Shift+PAD MODE for KEYBOARD, CHORDS does not have a replacement, STEP is found on the top/left next to the CONTROL button.
+* The 4 buttons above the pads of the Mk3 are missing (PAD MODE, KEYBOARD, CHORDS, STEP):
+    * PAD MODE can be found left of the pads.
+Press it multiple times to toggle between PAD MODE, KEYBOARD and CHORDS mode.
+    * Use Shift+PAD MODE to access the settings of the respective mode.
+    * STEP is found on the top/left next to the CONTROL button.
 * The *Events* button is replaced by pressing the *STEP LEFT + Select/Events* button on Mk2.

 ### Studio